 3. Compound Interest

-As mentioned above, your cash value growth is tax deferred, so long as you do not withdraw above your basis, you will not be taxed on any gains.
+As mentioned above, your cash value growth is tax-deferred, so long as you do not withdraw above your basis, you will not be taxed on any gains.

-As an example of this, if you borrow $50,000, you are taking a loan from the insurance company.
+For example, if you borrow $50,000, you are taking a loan from the insurance company.
 The company is using your cash value as collateral.

 Free Infinite Banking Webinar